How to Repair Laminate Flooring: Detailed Floor Repair Tutorial

 Burn-in sticks are arguably the best type of floor repair kit.
 These sticks are made specifically for repairing damaged laminate floors.
 These sticks can fill up the scratches or dents and make them look great again.
 They're pretty similar to wax filler sticks, except they're made from resin.

 Like wax filler sticks, burn-in sticks are typically sold by floor manufacturers.
-If you still have the user manual for your floors or know who your manufacturer is, you can ask them to send or sell you a kit with matching color.
+If you still have the manufacturer's instructions for your floors or know who your manufacturer is, you can ask them to send or sell you a kit with matching color.
 Alternatively, these sticks can be found in hardware stores, too.

 Within each kit are several sticks in varying shades.
 You can combine the colors until you achieve the perfect look.
-You’ll find a user manual inside the kit, too.
+You'll find an instruction manual inside the kit, too.
 Read it from top to bottom and follow every instruction.

 Heat burn-in sticks with an electric knife, then apply the melted resin to the scratches or dents.
 The resin will quickly fill up the cavities.